 What is Web Security?

-Web security also known as “Cyber security” involves protecting website or web application by detecting, preventing and responding to attacks.
+Web security is also known as “Cybersecurity”.
+It basically means protecting a website or web application by detecting, preventing and responding to cyber threats.

 That’s exactly what web security does – it is a system of protection measures and protocols that can protect your website or web application from being hacked or entered by unauthorized personnel.
 This integral division of Information Security is vital to the protection of websites, web applications, and web services.
 Anything that is applied over the Internet should have some form of web security to protect it.